 - Low fees.
-Transferwise has some of the lowest fees in the business and it is a much better option to use Transferwise instead of large bank transfers.
+Wise has some of the lowest fees in the business and it is a much better option to use Wise instead of large bank transfers.

 - Streamlined process.
-It’s effortless to send money with Transferwise and you will get a full breakdown of what fees you’ll have to pay.
+It’s effortless to send money with Wise and you will get a full breakdown of what fees you’ll have to pay.

 - No exchange rate markup.
-Transferwise does not charge an extra fee on top of mid-market exchange rates.
+Wise does not charge an extra fee on top of mid-market exchange rates.

 - Deliveries take time.
 A debit or credit card transfer can go through in just minutes, but an ACH bank account transfer can take a few days.
 However, bank transfers are the cheapest and so the best option to choose from.

 - Limited customer service.
-Transferwise has relatively limited customer service.
+Wise has relatively limited customer service.
 You can only call on weekdays between 9 AM and 5 PM EST.

 Xoom is owned by PayPal, which is known as one of the most popular and fast ways to transfer money online.

 Like Wise, Xoom is also an international money transfer service designed to help you send money overseas without having to deal with the frustration of big banks.
 Xoom allows person-to-person transfers and currently operates in over 66 countries.